Apps are a self-contained program or piece of software designed to fulfil a particular purpose.

 We look at the rise and future of the app and its development across the UK and worldwide market.

-App development is worth considering if your organisation does not currently employ a method of carrying information to a mobile platform.
-It might be time to start.
+App development is worth considering if your organisation doesn’t currently offer anything to the mobile platform.
+Now is the best time to start.

-The browser Google Chrome utilises web apps heavily and offers an app store for their selection of web apps.
+Web apps are beginning to evolve.
+The browser Google Chrome utilises web apps heavily and offers an app store for a wide variety of applications.

 The future of apps